 Hashtags play a big role on Instagram, and can really help your photos get seen by the right people at the right time.
 This is because users often search for the hashtags they’re interested in – especially when it comes to travel destinations!
 Research shows the optimal number of hashtags per post is 11 – so try and be selective with your hashtags.

 A great way to build your brand identity across Instagram is by creating a branded hashtag.
 Define your vacation rental hashtag from the outset (e.g. #skyvillaSF, #meadowfarmcottage), so that you can share it with current and prospective guests.
 This way, they’ll easily be able to post photos to your community and interact with others who have done so.
-According to a study by Simply Measured, some 70% of Instagram hashtags are of the branded variety.
+70% of Instagram hashtags are of the branded variety.
 So use your branded hashtag consistently throughout your updates for better results!

-Tip: Leave a physical reminder – i.e. on a chalkboard or framed printout – of your brand’s hashtag so guests don’t forget to use it for their uploads!
+Tip: Leave a physical reminder in your vacation rental– i.e. on a chalkboard or framed printout – of your brand’s hashtag so guests don’t forget to use it for their uploads!